ZenithFGC/Landing-portfolio/README.md

-Graduate work of landing page for Skillbox.
-HTML, CSS, Jquery and slider plug-in
+Portfolio landing page on HTML, CSS, Jquery and slider plug-in